dekuNukem/facepunch/README.md

 [face_recognition library](https://gist.github.com/ageitgey/1ac8dbe8572f3f533df6269dab35df65)

-There is a typo in the above instruction, at the step `Download and install dlib v19.6:`

-change

-`sudo python3 setup.py install --compiler-flags "-mpfu=neon"`

-to

-`sudo python3 setup.py install --compiler-flags "-mfpu=neon"`

-Note how the `-mfpu` flag was misspelled.

 ### Provide your photo

 The program needs a picture of your face in order to learn what you look like.
-Get a picture of your well-lit face in a clean background and name it `me.jpg` and place it in the software folder.
+Get a picture of your well-lit face with a clean background, name it `me.jpg` and place it in the software folder.
 The resolution should be around 400x400 otherwise the processing time is going to be long.
 An example is already provided so just replace it with your own.

 ### Run the program